Your vibe-coded app almost works. I’ll get it the rest of the way.

 What happens if you don’t fix this

 You already know.
-The project sits at 80% for another month.
+The project stays stuck for another month.
 You try re-prompting a few more times.
-Maybe you hire someone off Upwork and they quote you $10k to rewrite the whole thing from scratch, which sounds wrong because most of it works.
-Eventually you move on to something else and the app you built just sits there.
+Maybe you talk to someone who quotes you an exorbitant amount to rewrite the whole thing from scratch, which sounds wrong because most of it works.
+Eventually it ends up in the graveyard of side projects that almost made it.
+Your project stays an idea.

 Or someone else ships the same idea.
 Or you get a security scare.
 Or an investor asks for a demo and you have to explain why the checkout flow breaks on mobile.